mozilla/data-docs/src/tools/spark.md

 #### Sharing a Static Notebook

 An easy way to share is using a gist on Github.
-Jupyter notebook files checked in to a github repository will be rendered in the Github web UI, which makes sharing convenient.
+Jupyter notebook files checked in to a Github repository will be rendered in the Github web UI, which makes sharing convenient.

 You can also upload the `.ipynb` file as a gist to share with your colleagues.